onitecsoft/smarti.grid.js/README.md

-sort(fieldName) | sort grid by field name data | array of data selectClass | css class name of selected row
+sort(fieldName) | sort grid by field name data | array of data selectClass | css class name of selected row headerTemplate | JQuery object of header.
+Init() have to be called after editing footerTemplate | JQuery object of footer.
+Init() have to be called after editing rowTemplate | JQuery object of body template.
+Init() have to be called after editing groupHeaderTemplate | JQuery object of group header template.
+Init() have to be called after editing groupFooterTemplate | JQuery object of group footer template.
+Init() have to be called after editing